Constructive approach to solution of the conservation condition for conformal higher spin tree-point correlation function with equal spins: Results: Conservation Condition Solutions for and

 and "irregular" terms:

-To get rid off the first two "irregulars" we should simply use direct algebraic (without conservation conditions) relations (\ref{A.21}) and (\ref{A.22}) and the relations with gradient terms that follow from the latter (\ref{A.23})-(\ref{A.26}).
+To get rid off the first two "irregulars" we should simply use direct algebraic (without conservation conditions) relations (\ref{A.21}) and (\ref{A.22}) as well as the relations with gradient terms that follow from the latter (\ref{A.23})-(\ref{A.26}).
 Then we arrive at the following important intermediate combinations:

 with the following remarkable divergences: